Asymptotic Expansion for Forward-Backward SDEs with Jumps: Implementation of the asymptotic expansion

-In this section, we explain how to calculate $\Theta^{[n]}$, $n\in\{0,1,2,\cdots\}$ (semi)-analytically.
+In this section, we explain how to calculate $\Theta^{[n]}$, $n\in\{0,1,\cdots, n_{\rm max}\}$ (semi)-analytically.
 As we shall see, if we introduce $\ep$ in a specific way to the forward SDE (\ref{eq-X}), then the grading structure introduced by the asymptotic expansion yields a very simple scheme requiring only a system of linear ODEs to be solved with only one exception at the zero-th order.
-It is also very remarkable that one can directly approximate not only $(Y^{t,x}, Z^{t,x})$ but also the $\mbb{L}^2(E;\nu)$-valued process $\psi^{t,x}(\cdot)$.
-This is quite difficult, at least numerically very heavy, for regression based simulation techniques. \\
+It is also remarkable that one can directly approximate not only $(Y^{t,x}, Z^{t,x})$ but also the $\mbb{L}^2(E;\nu)$-valued process $\psi^{t,x}(\cdot)$.
+This looks almost infeasible for the standard regression-based simulation scheme. \\